 - He Also Did: Before he became a writer for Dexter's Laboratory and The Powerpuff Girls, Savino worked as an animator for titles like Cool World, The Ren & Stimpy Show, and Rocko's Modern Life.

 - Long Title: Two of his books, Peter Power and Writing Cartoons, really favor this.

 - Missing Episode: Chris had behind the scenes Loud House pictures, original doodles, and promotional art for Bigfoot and Gray that were exclusive to his Instagram account before he terminated it; meaning these posts are likely gone for good on the web.

 - Old Shame: In this video with Butch Hartman, Chris is asked if he was a showrunner for Dexter's Laboratory, prompting him to answer with "I ran it to the ground".

 - Real Men Love Jesus: He became a born-again Christian sometime in early 2018 and credits God for helping him come to terms with his actions and rebuilding his life.

 - Reclusive Artist: Since his termination from Nickelodeon, he's deleted all his social media accounts and the last update regarding him was in 2018 when he was suspended from The Animation Guild for a year.
 Two years later however, Chris returned to the public eye with new stories and pilot ideas with the hopes of one day getting a second chance in the animation industry.
 Time will tell whether or not this comes to fruition.

-- After their divorce in late 2017, his ex wife Bethany had to privatize her Instagram page since the controversy surrounding Chris was bringing unwanted attention from The Loud House's fanbase to her and their kids.
+- After their divorce in late 2017, his ex-wife Bethany had to privatize her Instagram page since the controversy surrounding Chris was bringing unwanted attention from the Loud House fanbase to her and their kids.

 - What Could Have Been: